vadirn/vadirn-public/apps/web/src/routes/(app)/notes/state-machines-for-the-rest-of-us/text.md

 - We first create an empty object for the methods, so that `methods[methodKey]` wouldn't complain about type mismatch.
 - Then we use `merge` function, which is just a type-safe version of `Object.assign`.
 - Instead of defining `stateMethods` as a property of the `Controller` type, we provide it as an argument, this helps to properly infer generic types and avoid unexpected type errors.
-Otherwise we'd need to explicitly set the types as in `attachMethods<SM, IStateController<SM>>(stateController)`.
+Otherwise we'd need to explicitly set the types as in `attachMethods<SM, Controller<SM>>(stateController)`.
 - We also merge `stateMethods` into the controller, so that it would be available as a property of the instance, making it possible to reuse the methods.

 </div>